Skretzo/runelite-plugins/README.md

 ![icon](icon.png)

 ## Info
 Track skilling success rates with game chat messages.
+The success rate of most skilling actions in-game depends on your current skill level.
+This plugin can be used to estimate the success rate of a skilling action that returns a message for both success and failure by counting the frequency of each result (suffix in parentheses) per level (prefix before colon).
+The resulting success rate data can be exported to your clipboard by right-clicking the chat message interface and selecting `Copy Chat success rates`.

 ![illustration](https://user-images.githubusercontent.com/53493631/156419148-a346287f-d7ca-4644-95db-7af5ca925631.png)